DoD-Platform-One/bigbang/docs/developer/ci-workflow.md

 An `rke2` cluster is created that leverages the upstream [terraform modules](https://repo1.dso.mil/platform-one/distros/rancher-federal/rke2/rke2-aws-terraform)

-It is a hard requriement at this stage that every cluster outputs an admin scoped `kubeconfig` as a gitlab ci artifact.
+It is a hard requirement at this stage that every cluster outputs an admin scoped `kubeconfig` as a gitlab ci artifact.
 This artifact will be leveraged in the following stages for interacting with the created cluster.

 #### Big Bang Installation